Age verification

 What is capsulectomy?

-How long is a cosmetic consultation?
+How long is my initial consultation?

 Will I have a general or local anaesthetic?

-Body contouring surgery is performed under a general anaesthetic given by a specialist anaesthetist in an accredited private hospital.
+Breast reconstruction is performed under a general anaesthetic given by a specialist anaesthetist in an accredited private hospital.

 Where does Dr Avery operate?